notothen/LBEG_documentation/ipyrad/README.md

 ## Open jupyter-notebook
 1. Connect to the VSC using NoMachine
-2. Open a terminal and begin an interactive session like this: `qsub -I -l nodes=1:ppn=10 -l walltime=3:00:00 -l pmem=10gb -A llp_lbeg`
+2. Open a terminal and begin an interactive session (you can change the walltime): `qsub -I -l nodes=1:ppn=10 -l walltime=3:00:00 -l pmem=10gb -A llp_lbeg`
 3. Move to the directory you want to work in: `cd /path/to/your/folder`
-4. Activate the conda environment in order to run ipyrad and jupyter-notebook like this: `conda activate /staging/leuven/stg_00026/Softwares/miniconda3`
+4. Activate the conda environment in order to run ipyrad and jupyter-notebook: `conda activate /staging/leuven/stg_00026/Softwares/miniconda3`
-5. Launch jupyter-notebook with: `jupyter-notebook --ip name_of_the_core --port your_vsc_number` (when looking at your terminal you will see something like `vsc34088@r22i27n08` where "name_of_the_core" corresponds to "r22i27n08" and "your_vsc_number" corresponds to "34088")
+5. Launch jupyter-notebook: `jupyter-notebook --ip name_of_the_core --port vsc_number`

+(when looking at your terminal you will see something like `vsc34088@r22i27n08` where "name_of_the_core" corresponds to "r22i27n08" and "vsc_number" corresponds to "34088")

 6. Some text will appear, that's normal, don't panic!
-At the end you will see something like:
+At the end you will see a message:
 ```bash
 To access the notebook, open this file in a browser:
         file:///vsc-hard-mounts/leuven-user/340/vsc34088/.local/share/jupyter/runtime/nbserver-4368-open.html
 ```
-copy the link and paste it in chrome browser, this will open the jupyter-notebook.
+Copy-paste the link in chrome browser, this will open the jupyter-notebook.

-7. You will see the different folders of files of your working directory and click on the button called "IPython Clusters" in the top left of your screen.
-In the column "# of engines" put the same number of cores you asked for your interactive session and click "Start"
+7. You will see the different folders or files of your working directory.
+Click on the button called "IPython Clusters" in the top left of your screen.
+In the column "# of engines" put the same number of cores you asked for your interactive session and click "Start".

-8. Move back to "Files" and create a new "Python 3 notebook" clicking on the button "New" in the top roght of the screen.
+8. Move back to "Files" and create a new "Python 3 notebook" clicking on the button "New" in the top right of the screen.

-You are now in a jupyter-notebook file!
+**You are now in a jupyter-notebook file!**

 ## Demultiplex your i7 index
 1. Import the different modules needed in the first cell like this: